SylwBar/cubecell-ogn-tracker/README.md

 however there is an issue with characters being lost thus this needs to be addressed.

 ## Compile/upload
-This project is compiled with PlatformIO and requires a forked HELTEC library modified to enable OGN transmission and reception https://github.com/pjalocha/CubeCell-Arduino This library should be placed under <i>lib</i> sub-folder of the project.
+This project is compiled with PlatformIO.
 I include the commands which worked for me on Linux, it might be a little different on Windows

 Install PlatformIO